elatov/elatov.github.io/_posts/2020-04-09-adding-a-node-to-a-kubernetes-cluster-with-kubeadm.md

 ```

 ## Joining the Node to the K8S cluster
-Then I need to join this node to the cluster, the steps for that are covered in [Joining your nodes](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#join-nodes), I basically needed to run this:
+Then I needed to join this node to the cluster, the steps for that are covered in [Joining your nodes](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#join-nodes), I basically needed to run this:

 ```bash
 kubeadm join --token <token> <control-plane-host>:<control-plane-port> --discovery-token-ca-cert-hash sha256:<hash>